brimdata/zed/zng/docs/spec.md

 </td></tr> </table>

-A typedef is encoded as a single byte indicating the container type ID following by the type encoding.
+A typedef is encoded as a single byte indicating the container type ID followed by the type encoding.
 This creates a binding between the implied type ID (i.e., 23 plus the count of all previous typedefs in the stream) and the new type definition.